Meru Accounting

 Tax Form Filing

 Instead of the initially presumed W-9 form, it was determined that the appropriate form for the client was the W-8BEN.
-This form is used by foreign individuals to certify their foreign status and claim exemptions from certain U.S. information return reporting and backup withholding.
+Foreign individuals use this form to certify their foreign status and claim exemptions from certain U.S. information return reporting and backup withholding.

 Chapter 3 & 4 Exemption Claim